Saporin

 Saporin /ˈsæpərᵻn/ is a protein that is useful in biological research applications, especially studies of behavior.
-Saporin is a so-called ribosome inactivating protein (RIP), due to its N-glycosidase activity, from the seeds of Saponaria officinalis (common name: soapwort).
+Saporins are so-called ribosome inactivating proteins (RIPs), due to its N-glycosidase activity, from the seeds of Saponaria officinalis (common name: soapwort).
 It was first described by Fiorenzo Stirpe and his colleagues in 1983 in an article that illustrated the unusual stability of the protein.

-Among the RIPs are some of the most toxic molecules known, including ricin and abrin.
-These toxins contain a second protein subunit, which inserts the RIP into a cell, making it able to enzymatically inactivate the ribosomes, shutting down protein synthesis and resulting in cell death, and eventually causing death of the victim.
+Among the RIPs are some of the most toxic molecules known, such as ricin and abrin.
+Each of these toxins contain a second protein subunit, which inserts the RIP into a cell, enabling it to enzymatically inactivate the ribosomes, shutting down protein synthesis, stopping basic cell functions, resulting in cell death, and eventually causing death of the victim.
 Saporin has no chain capable of inserting it into the cell.
 Thus it and the soapwort plant are safe to handle.
 This has aided its use in research.

 If given a method of entry into the cell, saporin becomes a very potent toxin, since its enzymatic activity is among the highest of all RIPs.
 The enzymatic activity of RIPs is unusually specific: a single adenine base is removed from the ribosomal RNA of the large subunit of the ribosome.
 This is the Achilles’ heel of the ribosome; the removal of this base completely inhibits the ability of that ribosome to participate in protein synthesis.
 The fungal toxin alpha-sarcin cuts the ribosomal RNA at the adjacent base, also causing protein synthesis inhibition.

 The conversion of saporin into a toxin has been used to create a series of research molecules.
 Attachment of saporin to something that enters the cell will convert it into a toxin for that cell.
 If the agent is specific for a single cell type, by being an antibody specific for some molecule that is only presented on the surface of the target cell type, then a set group of cells can be removed.
 This has many applications, some more successful than others.
 Saporin is not the only molecule that is used in this way; the enzymatic chain of ricin, the RIP gelonin, the enzymatic chain of Pseudomonas exotoxin, the enzymatic chain of diphtheria toxin have also been used, again with variations in success.